-The provider directory is available on Verda Healthcare's website, VerdaHealthcare.com.
+The provider directory is available through the Online Provider Search or print version on Verda's website VerdaHealthcare.com.
 Verda Healthcare makes every effort to ensure information available through the provider directory is current, accurate, and consistent with information obtained during the credentialing process, as well as through ongoing audits and provider data quality initiatives.
-Verda Healthcare makes timely updates to the directory as new information is received and validates the information on a regular basis.
+Verda Healthcare makes weekly updates to the online search and quarterly updates to the print version.
+Verda Healthcare makes timely directory updates as new information is received and validates it regularly.

-Providers are required to supply Verda Healthcare with accurate, complete, and up-to-date information (in a format requested by Verda Healthcare) for inclusion in the provider directory, and to notify Verda
+Providers are required to supply Verda Healthcare with accurate, complete, and up-to-date information (in a format requested by Verda Healthcare) for inclusion in the provider directory, and to notify Verda of any additions, terminations or other changes to the roster on an ongoing basis.

-Healthcare of changes in demographic data that affect the provider directory.
 Additionally, Verda Healthcare expects that each provider assists in assuring the accuracy of the information provided by reviewing what is being displayed for themselves and providing notification of any discrepancies or erroneous information as soon as possible.
 Refer to Appendix 1 for contact information.